-The plan area is shown on Figure 1.
+The Plan Area is shown on Figure 1.
 It contains approximately 387 acres of land.
-The lands within the plan area are located on the eastern side of the Hamlet of Lac La Biche and the majority of the lands are currently owned by the County.
+The lands within the Plan Area are located on the eastern side of the Hamlet of Lac La Biche and includes lands directly adjacent to the eastern side of the Hamlet of Lac La Biche, and the majority of the lands are currently owned by the Lac La Biche County.
 The lands are bound by Highway 881 to the south and east; Beaver Hill Road to the West; and CN Railway to the north.